-One of the easiest ways to incorporate protein to your diet is by adding it to smoothies.
-They can be a quick fix after your daily work, a nutritious breakfast to go, or even replace a whole meal, depending on the ingredients you combine.
+One of the easiest ways to incorporate protein into your diet is by adding it to smoothies.
+They can be a quick fix at the end of your workday, a nutritious breakfast to go, or even a whole meal replacement, depending on the ingredients you use.

-A recommended daily allowance (RDA) of 50 grams of protein is crucial for your body in order to repair cells and produce new ones.
+The recommended daily allowance (RDA) of 50 grams of protein is crucial for your body so that it can repair cells and produce new ones.
 Protein is also important for growth and development in children, teens, and pregnant women.

 The best vegetable sources of protein are nuts, seeds, and grains.
-Here are some recommendations of protein-rich plants that can easily be incorporated to smoothies.
+Here are some of the best protein-rich plants to add to your smoothies.

-Moreover, sacha inchi is also rich in omega-3, which helps regulate cholesterol levels and lowers blood pressure.
-Sacha inchi powder has a tasty, mildly nutty flavor that blends perfectly with all kind of fruits in smoothies.
+Moreover, sacha inchi is rich in omega-3 fatty acids, which help regulate cholesterol levels and lower blood pressure.
+Sacha inchi powder has a tasty, mildly nutty flavor that blends perfectly with all kinds of fruits and vegetables in smoothies.

-Almonds are one of the best sources of plant-based protein.
-Only 60 grams (half a cup) of almonds offer 24% RDV for protein.
-Almonds also are among the less caloric nuts and have high levels of antioxidants, especially vitamin E. Almonds can be added to smoothies whole, raw, roasted, or as vegetable milk, although the last form won't provide as much fiber.
+Almonds are one of the best sources of protein.
+Only 60 grams (half a cup) of almonds offer 24% DV for protein.
+Almonds are also among the least caloric nuts and have high levels of antioxidants, especially vitamin E. Almonds can be added to smoothies whole, raw, roasted, or as vegetable milk, although the last form won't provide as much fiber.

-Peanuts are really legumes, like beans, but for nutritional purposes are considered as nuts.
+Peanuts are really legumes, like beans, but are considered as nuts for nutritional purposes.
 They were first acknowledged as a protein source during World War II, when peanut butter emerged as a nutrient-rich supplement.
-One ounce (28 g) of peanuts delivers 7 grams of protein, or 15% RDV.
+One ounce (28 g) of peanuts delivers 7 grams of protein, or 15% DV.

-Chia seeds have great nutritional value.
-An ounce (28 g) of dried chia seeds or chia powder delivers about 6 grams of protein, or 11% RDV.
-In addition, they have the highest concentration of omega 3 and omega 6 among seeds and nuts, providing 82% and 50% RDV, respectively.
-Chia seeds are also rich in magnesium (27% RDV) phosphorus (24% RDV), and calcium (22% RDV).
+Chia seeds have a great nutritional value.
+An ounce (28 g) of dried chia seeds or chia powder delivers about 6 grams of protein, or 11% DV.
+In addition, they have the highest concentration of omega 3 and omega 6 fatty acids among seeds and nuts, providing 82% and 50% DV, respectively.
+Chia seeds are also rich in magnesium (27% DV), phosphorus (24% DV), and calcium (22% DV).

-It is recommendable to soak chia seeds for at least half an hour before adding the, to a smoothie, but it is recommendable to soak the seeds for at least half an hour before so that they can double in volume and have a more satiating effect.
+It is recommendable to soak chia seeds for at least half an hour before adding them to a smoothie so that they can double in volume and have a more satiating effect.

-The increasing popularity of this Andean grain is based in its many health benefits.
+The increasing popularity of this Andean grain is based on its many health benefits.
 Quinoa contains the highest levels of essential amino acids of any other grain.
-100 grams of cooked quinoa provide 9% RDV for protein.
+100 grams of cooked quinoa provide 9% DV for protein.

-Quinoa also offers high amounts of manganese (32% RDV), as well as magnesium (16% RDV) and phosphorus (15% RDV).
+Quinoa also offers high amounts of manganese (32% DV) as well as magnesium (16% DV) and phosphorus (15% DV).
 All these minerals play a key role in calcium absorption, protein synthesis, and the formation of bones and teeth.
-Quinoa can be added to smoothies as a powder or previously cooked.
+Quinoa can be added to smoothies as a powder, flakes, or previously cooked.

 These healthy options of plant-based protein will naturally enrich your smoothies, provide you with lots of energy, and improve your overall health.